 The trigger clicked into place.

-I suddenly remembered the rusty knife concealed in my sleeves.
+The rusty knife concealed in my sleeves finally came to mind.
 I pulled it out and furiously sawed at the thick ropes.
 One cut.
 Two.
 And...three.
 I was free!
 I jumped out of the chair and raced towards my mom.

 The lights flickered off.
 The darkness seemed to swallow the room, I went on.